-There are also risk factors that can increase your chances of developing preeclampsia.
+Some risk factors can also increase your chance of developing preeclampsia.
 These include:

-Nothing can definitively prevent this condition.
-Early and consistent prenatal care can help diagnose it sooner and provide you with the proper monitoring until your delivery date.
+Early and consistent prenatal care can help your doctor diagnose preeclampsia sooner and avoid complications.
+Having a diagnosis will allow your doctor to provide you with proper monitoring until your delivery date.

-It is important to remember that you might not have any noticeable symptoms of preeclampsia.
+It’s important to remember that you might not notice any symptoms of preeclampsia.
 If you do develop symptoms, some common ones include:

 - persistent headache

-- abnormal swelling in your hands and face
+- unusual swelling in your hands and face

 - sudden weight gain